 We first analyzed each attribute in the raw click and publisher database, and evaluated its effects on the behavior of a publisher.
 We observed that not all features are useful; attributes from the publisher database such as address, bankaccount can be excluded from the feature construction process.
-To facilitate different experiment settings, we considered three datasets.
-In the first dataset, all publishers labeled as Observation were relabeled as OK.
-In the second dataset, all publishers labeled as Observation were relabeled as Fraud.
-Finally, the third dataset retains all the three (original) labels.
-Training and testing were performed accordingly on all the three datasets.
+To facilitate different experiment settings, we considered three data sets.
+In the first data set, all publishers labeled as Observation were relabeled as OK.
+In the second data set, all publishers labeled as Observation were relabeled as Fraud.
+Finally, the third data set retains all the three (original) labels.
+Training and testing were performed accordingly on all the three data sets.

 Feature extraction is another important facet for building the prediction model.
-Properly selected features should be able to capture properties or trends that are specific to fraudulent publishers and robust towards their evolving patterns of behavior.
+Properly selected features should be able to capture properties or trends that are specific to fraudulent publishers and are robust against their evolving behavior.
 We took each raw attribute in the click database and model the publisher's click pattern by creating several statistical features based on that particular attribute.
-Details of the feature extraction procedures applied to different attributes are given hereafter.
+The feature extraction procedures applied to different attributes are detailed hereafter.

-4.1.1 ATTRIBUTE: CLICKTIME
+4.1.1 Attribute: clicktime